-Just like tanks, you can get toilet bowls in a wide variety of shapes and designs.
+Just like tanks, you can get toilet bowls in various shapes and designs.
 Round bowls are the most common because they balance a high-water capacity with efficient use of space.

 13. Colors Other Than White

-Without fail, toilets are almost always white, the better to show gross stains so they can be cleaned away.
+Without fail, toilets are almost always white to show gross stains, so they can be cleaned away.
 Yet there are places you can look if you want a bowl, tank, or entire toilet of a different color.
 We still recommend avoiding brown, though.

 14. Different Seat Choices

-When choosing a toilet seat, it’s most important to get one that fits your bowl.
-Like with bowls, your choice is between a more compact seat to save bathroom space, or a longer seat for greater comfort.
+When choosing a toilet seat, getting one that fits your bowl is most important.
+Like bowls, your choice is between a more compact seat to save bathroom space or a longer seat for greater comfort.

-You’ve got a few customization options for your seat other than its shape.
-Soft-close seats don’t slam down when you let go of them, but drift gently shut instead.
+You have a few customization options for your seat other than its shape.
+Soft-close seats don’t slam down when you let go of them but drift gently shut instead.
 Quick-remove seats are easy to take off for deep cleaning.
 You can also get removable seat covers for added luxury.

 15. Trapway Choices

 It’s also another chance to customize your toilet’s design.
-You’ve got three choices: exposed trapways where the s-bend is visible on its own, skirted trapways where the bend is set in a porcelain mount, and concealed trapways where you can’t see the pipe at all.
+You have three choices: exposed trapways where the s-bend is visible on its own, skirted trapways where the bend is set in a porcelain mount, and concealed trapways where you can’t see the pipe at all.